cmureadme/readme-website-dev-docker/README.md

 NOTE: We are abandoning Windows support.
 If you are on Windows you need to download WSL.

+If you don't already have Docker on your computer go to their website and follow their setup instructions.
+NOTE: If you are on Windows using WSL make sure that you follow the additional instructions for WSL.

 The first time you get your dev environment set up, you'll want to run the following:

 ```bash